----- Credit multiple level above which EMBIG-D has subsequently delivered positive credit returns historically ---- Credit multiple level below which EMBIG-D has subsequently delivered negative credit returns historically
+Credit multiple level above which EMBIG-D has subsequently delivered positive credit returns historically

-As of 9/30/20 | Source: GMO calculations based on Bloomberg and J.P.
-Morgan data Credit spread tightening was the main reason for the small decrease in the multiple over the quarter, as the multiple's denominator - the fair value spread or expected credit loss - fell by only 3 bps from 138 bps at the end of June to 135 at the end of September.
+---- Credit multiple level below which EMBIG-D has subsequently delivered negative credit returns historically As of 12/31/20 | Source: GMO calculations based on Bloomberg and J.P.
+Morgan data Credit spread tightening was the main reason for the decrease in the multiple over the quarter, as the multiple's denominator - the fair value spread or expected credit loss - rose marginally by 2 bps to 136 bps at the end of December.
 Regular readers will recall that this fair value spread is a function of the weighted-average credit rating of the benchmark, along with historical sovereign credit transition data and an assumption about recovery values given default.
-In terms of the third quarter, the fair value spread was influenced by notable S&P upgrades of Argentina and Ecuador given the success of their finalized bond exchanges with creditors following restructuring negotiations.
-A handful of additional countries, including Belize, Lebanon, Suriname, Zambia, and Venezuela, are either in default or in varying stages of restructuring talks, while Ghana was downgraded from B to B-.
+In terms of the fourth quarter, the fair value spread was influenced by a handful of downgrades including Oman (BB- to B+ in October), Panama (BBB+ to BBB in November), and Sri Lanka (B- to CCC+ in December).
+Additionally, a number of countries await the results of restructuring negotiations, including Lebanon, Suriname, and Zambia.
 The preceding was a discussion of the level of spreads, or credit cushion.
-From a total return standpoint, the level and changes of the underlying risk-free rate also matters.
-In the third quarter, U.S. Treasury yields were basically unchanged, with the 10-year yield rising by 3 bps and having little impact on benchmark returns.
+From a total return standpoint, the level and changes of the underlying risk-free rate also matter.
+In the fourth quarter, U.S. Treasury yields rose, with the 10-year yield rising by 23 bps and having a negative impact on benchmark returns.
 We measure the "cushion" in Treasuries by the slope of the forward curve of the 10-year swap rate, depicted by the light-font lines in Exhibit 2.
 The interest rate "cushion" (which we proxy as the slope of the forward curve) continues to be low by historical standards, meaning a sharp rise in the 10-year Treasury yield would be a surprise to the market.
-The slope of the 10-year forward curve ended the quarter at 35 bps, higher than the 28 bps of the prior quarter.
-We would view this as a slight positive relative to the previous quarter.
+The slope of the 10-year forward curve ended the quarter at 47 bps, 12 bps higher than the 35 bps of the prior quarter.
+We would view this as a positive relative to the previous quarter.
 EXHIBIT 2: 10-YEAR U.S. TREASURY SWAP CURVES AT QUARTERLY INTERVALS

-As of 9/30/20 | Source: GMO Liquidity One key feature of emerging markets is liquidity and GMO's external debt portfolio benefits from and takes exposure to the liquidity premium in emerging markets.
+As of 12/31/20 | Source: GMO Liquidity One key feature of emerging markets is liquidity and GMO's external debt portfolio benefits from and takes exposure to the liquidity premium in emerging markets.
 Emerging market debt is a risk asset and bid-ask spreads typically widen in times of a crisis.
-As Exhibit 3 shows, bid-ask spreads came in by nearly 135 bps since the high of 2.2% on March 23, ending Q3 at 0.9%.
+As Exhibit 3 shows, bid-ask spreads came in by nearly 135 bps since the high of 2.2% on March 23, ending the year at 0.9%.
 EXHIBIT 3: EMBIG-D BID-ASK SPREAD (% OF PRICE) SEPTEMBER 2019 - SEPTEMBER 2020